digidol/MobileSolutions/README.md

 ## Tab Bar
 This project uses a UITabBarController to manage a multi-screen view.
 A basic version is built and then extended.

+These projects also introduce the use of external libraries (MapKit, Social and MessageUI).

 [More...](http://www.github.com/digidol/MobileSolutions/tree/master/TabBar)

 ---